What Is a Bridge Loan?

 - Usually a higher rate of return: Due to the funding's shorter term and urgent nature, bridge loans typically have higher interest rates than traditional commercial mortgages.

-Join the Crowd: Learn More About Investing With 1031 Crowdfunding
+Register to View All Properties: Learn More About Investing With 1031 Crowdfunding

 1031 Crowdfunding offers a marketplace of fully vetted real estate offerings.
 Check out some of our previous deals, then register as an investor and join the crowd to see what properties we currently have available.